 Erik Magnussen for Gorham Sterling Silver Art Deco Bread Plates, set of 8, 1927

 These sterling dishes are a rare set of art deco silver.
-Resembling flower petals, the raised rim flares outwards with incised lines defining sixteen sections, one of which is engraved with a 'C' monogram.
+Resembling flower petals, the raised rim flares outwards with incised lines defining sixteen sections.
 The use of these deeply incised radiating lines became a signature style of Magnussen's work.
-Although originally intended for bread, their size is accommodating for a variety of uses including holding a great bottle of wine.
+Although initially intended for bread, their size is accommodating for a variety of uses, including holding a great bottle of wine.

-When Gorham was marketing this line of modern silver, the American market was not ready for it and Gorham had a great deal of trouble selling Magnussen designed silver.
+When Gorham was marketing this line of modern silver, the American market was not ready for it, and Gorham had a great deal of trouble selling Magnussen designed silver.
 As the great depression took hold, Gorham reduced retail prices and still did not sell much of Magnussen's silver.
-It is generally believed that much of Magnussen's silver was eventually destroyed by Gorham.
-It is for these reasons that today American Art Deco silver is extremely rare, very much appreciated and highly sought after by collectors.
+It is generally believed that Gorham eventually melted much of Magnussen's silver.
+It is for these reasons that today American Art Deco silver is extremely rare, very much appreciated, and highly sought after by collectors.

-According to a report by Samuel Hough, an independent researcher working with the Gorham Archives, only 24 EIV Bread & Butter Plates were ever made and these were completed October 27, 1927.
+According to a report by Samuel Hough, a former independent researcher working with the Gorham Archives, only 24 EIV Bread & Butter Plates were ever made, and these were completed by October 27, 1927.

 These stunning plates are marked underneath with Gorham's trademark along with 'GORHAM/ STERLING/ EIV' and the plane symbol date mark of 1927.
 They also bear Erik Magnussen's trademark.
-They measure just under 6 inches round, weigh a total 44.15 troy ounces and are in very good antique condition with light surface scratches from normal use.
+They measure just under 6 inches in diameter, weigh a total of 44.15 troy ounces, and are in very good/ excellent antique condition with light surface scratches from typical use.

 Subscribe to our Newsletter